 People who live with a disability or those that care for them have a world of bureaucracy and paperwork to navigate in order to secure their needed supports when participating in the National Disability Insurance Scheme (NDIS).
 The many designations, levels, categories, and processes of the various supports available can make even an experienced navigator dizzy.
-It’s important that participants and their loved ones have the support they need to maneuvre in this system and make the most of their planning and funding opportunities.
+It’s important that participants and their loved ones have the support they need to manoeuvre in this system and make the most of their planning and funding opportunities, including NDIS plan management.

 Plan nominees and guardians are terms used when an individual has designated another person to make decisions on their behalf.

 Plan nominee is a term used by the National Disability Insurance Agency (NDIA), while

 guardian is a term used in legal proceedings, though both refer to exercising decision-making capacity on another’s behalf.

 Whether you’re new to the workings of the NDIA or you are just looking to explore the care and support options available to you or your loved one, Maple Community Services is here to help.
 We have the experience and expertise to walk you through the process of designating nominees or guardians if necessary and ensure your support needs are met.

 What are plan nominees and guardians?